kmlprtsng/node-react-fullstack/server/readme.md

 ##69.
 Always Visible Components
 Going to /surveys route shows both Landing and Dashboard component.
 It's becuase Route is trying to match both '/' and 'surveys' both and shows both the components so use exact={true} attribute.
 We could emit ={true} bit and I guess we could also use an expression.

+##71.
+Materialize CSS
+Javascripts from materialize will not work with React.
+There is a "react Material UI" but we are not going to use it because to customizing is hard and not the easiest things to work with.

+ npm install --save materialize-css

+ ##72.
+Webpack with CSS